jjjutla/EcoScan/README.md

 - The user can view the marketplace of the restaurants and food items with their digital twin NFT's.
 - The user can view the food items in AR on their phone.
 - The user can decide to buy an item and the NFT marketplace contract manages tranasactions of tokens between users.
-- To make a seamless experaince for new users fee delegation is used to facilitate the sale using Apple Pay.
+- To make for a seamless experience for new users, fee delegation is used to facilitate the sale using **Apple Pay**.
-- Once the users make a purchase they are rewarded with a percentage of tokens using a custom ERC-20 token that can be used for discounts on future purchases or events at the restaurant.
+- Once the users make a purchase they are rewarded with a percentage of tokens using a custom ERC-20 token (B3TR token once available) that can be used for discounts on future purchases or events at the restaurant.
-- Users can leave reviews and feedback and are rewarded a small token for community feedback.
+- Users can leave reviews and feedback and are rewarded a small amount of ERC-20/B3TR tokens for community feedback and encouragement to act sustainably.

 ## Tokenomics